A 1966 British Sci-Fi Horror film directed by Ian Curteis, starring Bryant Haliday, Mary Peach, Norman Wooland, Ronald Allen, and Derek Farr.

 - Fanservice: Sheila, Dr. Steiner's assistant, has to take off her clothes...because her eyes hurt.

 - Misapplied Phlebotinum: A device that can convert matter into energy would still be a tremendous breakthrough, even if it didn't have the capacity to reform it.
-Even if you couldn't build a transporter, the ability to convert useless matter like sand into energy would be a solid alternative energy source, since a major part of the plot involved a something called a "storage cell."
+Even if you couldn't build a transporter, the ability to convert useless and abundant matter like sand into electricity would be a solid alternative energy source, since a major part of the plot involved a something called a "storage cell."
 And even if the process took more energy to produce than it made, you could still use to get rid of hazardous waste, making toxic waste dumps a thing of the past.
 Also the projector can be used as an 'instrument of destruction' as we saw in the climax, so the military would definitely be interested in its use as a weapon.

 - Monster Misogyny: Averted with Sheila and Dr Steiner.
 Despite being the one who bungled the operation (Sheila tried to turn off the machine in mid-teleport), Dr. Steiner only kidnaps her to learn about the blackmailing plot, and doesn't hold any ill will towards her because she helped him with the experiment.
 She's the only character that he doesn't immediately try to kill, and only puts her in danger when he leaves the apartment by setting it on fire with his electric touch, but it appears that he did that without thinking in his rush to leave.